bt466/hello/.github/ISSUE_TEMPLATE/student_signup.md

 name: Student Sign-Up
 about: Signing up to this repository
 title: "[SIGN-UP] <Your Full Name>, <Your SIS ID>"
-labels: ''
+labels: 'sign-up'
 assignees: ''
-body:
+  - type: markdown
+    attributes:
+      value: |
+        Thanks for taking the time to fill out this bug report!
   - type: input
-  id: prevalence
+    id: contact
     attributes:
+      label: Contact Details
+      description: How can we get in touch with you if we need more info?
+      placeholder: ex. email@example.com
+    validations:
+      required: false
+  - type: textarea
+    id: what-happened
+    attributes:
-    label: Bug prevalence
+      label: What happened?
-    description: "How often do you or others encounter this bug?"
-    placeholder: "Whenever I visit the user account page (1-2 times a week)"
+      description: Also tell us, what did you expect to happen?
+      placeholder: Tell us what you see!
+      value: "A bug happened!"
     validations:
       required: true
 ---

 ### Student Information